STS Vermont

 Main Sessions

-In our first two main sessions, Stephen Witmer and Andy Engert will speak to the content and context of biblical counseling and pursuing continued growth as biblical counselors.
-Our last main session will be a panel giving Summit participants opportunity to ask specific counseling questions for discussion among the panelists and fellow Summit attendees.
+In our first two main sessions, Josh Moore and David Pinckney will speak to the focus and the fuel of gospel ministry in the cross and resurrection of Christ.
+Our last main session will be a panel giving Summit participants opportunity to ask specific questions for discussion among the panelists and fellow Summit attendees.

 Breakout Sessions